ESA-eodashboards/eodashboard-narratives/science-hub-team-2-story.md

     </p>
 </div>

+Regarding the **cluster differences**, these represent the pixel-wise change in assigned cluster between January and August.
+For example, red regions indicate pixels classified as Cluster 1 in January but as Cluster 7 in August.
+Blue regions show the opposite transition.

-**Important finding**: Despite using 8 clusters, the algorithm effectively utilized only 3 distinct clusters, with the remaining clusters either rarely assigned or representing transitional states.
+Despite using 8 clusters, the algorithm effectively utilized only 3 distinct clusters, with the remaining clusters either rarely assigned or representing transitional states.
 This suggests that Mediterranean water types can be meaningfully described by three primary categories, though finer divisions may be needed for specific applications.

 #### Spatial Distribution